Hangover3832/ComfyUI-Hangover-Moondream/README.md

 ## Custom model path

 There is an input field to specify a custom model path.
 Leave this field empty for automatic model and code version management 'the huggingface way'.
 The files are then stored in a folder named '.cache' in the users home directory.
-If you specify this path, the model and all additional corresponding filed are then expected to be in that folder.
+If you specify this path, the model and all additional corresponding files are then expected to be in that folder.
 Type in "./ComfyUI/models/moondream2" if the files are located in the ComfyUI/models/moondream2 folder.
 This way, you can do

 ``git clone https://huggingface.co/vikhyatk/moondream2/tree/main``